Visas

 "Change of stay status to Dependent (F-3) visa from within Korea is, in principle, not permitted."

-The precursor to this change came in August 2024, when KOTRA Seoul stopped accepting separate F-3 applications.
+According to Fragomen, the precursor to this change came in 2024, when KOTRA Seoul stopped accepting separate F-3 applications.
 The April 2025 rule extended that closure to all in-country status-change routes, according to Fragomen's April 2025 alert.

 Humanitarian exceptions apply.
 If your family member in Korea is pregnant, recently gave birth, or is seriously ill, they may be able to file from inside Korea with supporting documentation.
 These exceptions are narrow.
 Do not rely on them without confirming your specific situation at 1345 or your local immigration office.